Secondary frequency control with on-off load side participation in power networks: Network model

 {We use swing equations, see e.g. \cite{Bergen_Vittal}, to describe the frequency dynamics at each bus:}

-{In system~\eqref{sys1}, the time-dependent variables $p^M_j$, $d^c_j$ and $\omega_j$ represent, respectively, the mechanical power injection, the \ank{frequency-dependent} controllable load and the deviation from the nominal\footnote{The nominal value of frequency is equal to 50Hz (or 60Hz).} frequency at bus $j$.
-The quantity $d^u_j$ is also a time-dependent variable that represents the uncontrollable frequency-dependent load and generation damping present at bus $j$.
-Furthermore, the quantities $\eta_{ij}$ and $p_{ij}$ are time-dependent variables that represent, respectively, the power angle difference, and the power transmitted from bus $i$ to bus~$j$.} The constant $M_j > 0$ denotes the generator inertia, {and the constant $p_j^L$ denotes the frequency-independent load at bus $j$.} We study the response of system~\eqref{sys1} at a step change in {the \an{frequency-independent} uncontrollable demand $p_j^L$ at each bus.}
+{In system~\eqref{sys1}, the time-dependent variables $p^M_j$, $\omega_j$ represent, respectively, the mechanical power injection, and the deviation from the nominal\footnote{The nominal value of frequency is equal to 50Hz (or 60Hz)} frequency at bus $j$. {The time-dependent variable $d^c_j$ represents the deviation of the frequency-dependent controllable load at bus $j$ from its nominal\footnote{{In particular, $d^c_j(t)=\tilde{d}^c_j(t)-d_j^{nom}$ where $\tilde{d}^c_j(t)$ is the controllable load and $d_j^{nom}$ is a constant nominal value chosen by the users.
+To simplify the presentation $d_j^{nom}$ is included within the constant $p^L_j$.}} value.} The quantity $d^u_j$ is also a time-dependent variable that represents the uncontrollable frequency-dependent load and generation damping present at bus $j$.
+Furthermore, the quantities $\eta_{ij}$ and $p_{ij}$ are time-dependent variables that represent, respectively, the power angle difference, and the power transmitted from bus $i$ to bus~$j$.
+The constant $M_j > 0$ denotes the generator inertia, {and the constant $p_j^L$ {includes} the frequency-independent load {and the nominal value of the controllable load} at bus $j$.} We study the response of system~\eqref{sys1} at a step change in {the {frequency-independent} uncontrollable demand $p_j^L$ at each bus.}